basilstotz/ltsp-org-updater/README.md

 Install a and maintain LTSP-Server (http://ltsp.org) on a Ubuntu box.

-- Downlaod the Debian package () and doppleclick on it.
+- Downlaod the Debian package (https://github.com/basilstotz/ubuntu-ltsp-updater/releases/download/v0.01/ltsp-updater-amd64.deb) and doppleclick on it in order to install the package.
 - Search for the `LTSP-Updater` application and run it.
 - Whenever you make changes (install/remove software or add/remove users) run the `LTSP-Updater` again.